theporpoise/42cliffnotes/get_next_line.md

 b_zero, and making sure that you pass clean memory to your functions.

 #Suggested Execution Order
+0. Create a test file - just use vim and make a file with a few lines you can test on.
-1. Create a main to take in the file and pass it to your function.
+1. Create a main to take in the file and pass it to your function.i
+* use fcntl.h, go read the man
+* use "open" to open the file set it to a file descriptor.  ex: fd = open(av[1], O_RDONLY)
+* create a while loop that loops until your get next line function returns zero.
+* inside the while loop, print the *line that was updated by your get_next_line function call in the top of the while.

-2. Have your function
+2. Make your GetNextLineFunction

-#Headers you will need and why

 #Architecture

 You should be able to solve the basic Get Next Line (no bonus) with 3 or less functions.
 A typical 3 function structure to solve is:

-1. Main Get Next Line Function
+1. Top Level Get Next Line Function
-* Checks if there is anything from previous call of Get Next Line saved in static buffer ** Checks to see if this has a newline in it
++ Checks if there is anything from previous call of Get Next Line saved in static buffer ++ Checks to see if this has a newline in it
-* Reads in additional buffer - assuming no newline found so far - and continues reading until a newline is found
++ Reads in additional buffer - assuming no newline found so far - and continues reading until a newline is found
-* Calls function (#3) to append all the pieces of the buffer together to the provided pointer.
++ Calls function (#3) to append all the pieces of the buffer together to the provided pointer.
-* returns the correct integerr to indicate end of file, error, or keep reading.
++ returns the correct integerr to indicate end of file, error, or keep reading.

 2. A function to find the newline and save the leftover / remaining buffer for the next call to get next line.